Integrated security systems can provide a significant advantage in the modern building installation.

 - Intrusion Detection

-These systems are usually three separate products, each of them may require their own servers, software, control equipment, cabling and sensors or field devices and operate independently.
+These systems are usually three separate products, each of them may require their own servers, software, control equipment.

 Whilst these systems can and do provide effective levels of security, more and more end users these days require more interaction between systems.

 For example – triggering the CCTV system to increase the frame rate of recording when an intrusion detection event occurs.

 To achieve this integration may require complex interfaces between different systems that increase the maintenance and support overhead.

 Software upgrades can also increase the risk of a particular function or interface ceasing to work when one the CCTV or Intrusion System has a new version of software installed.

 What exactly is an integrated security system?

 An integrated security system has a single piece of hardware and a single server and software application which is capable of performing multiple security functions.